Frequently Asked Questions

 Who can receive assistance on the train and at stations?

 When pre-booking assistance on the train or at stations, you should do this a minimum of two hours before travel in order to guarantee it.
 Pre-bookings made after this time cannot be guaranteed, particularly during busier periods.
 Alternatively, feel free to approach any member of on-train or station staff during your journey.
 To find more information on accessible travel, you can consult the National Rail Conditions of Travel.
-If you require any assistance with purchasing your ticket, please contact us.
+Please note that we cannot pre-book assistance on your behalf.
+If you require any assistance with purchasing your ticket, please contact us. -

 It is naturally very frustrating if you're denied boarding on the train.
 There are a couple of reasons why this could happen, and some things that you can do to remedy the situation.